Your Playbook for a Hassle-Free Travel Experience to Ontario’s Sunset Country

 Cannabis (marijuana) is now legal in Canada for adults to consume both for medical and recreational purposes.
 However, there are laws governing its use on the books and as an international traveler, you should be aware of these laws.
 Under no circumstances should you take cannabis legally purchased in Canada back with you to the United States - this is a felony under US Federal Law.

-Remember that the lodge, campground, or accommodations you stay at may have a policy pertaining to cannabis use.
+Remember that the lodge, campground, or accommodations you stay at may have a policy about cannabis use.
 You would be wise to request information from them if this is an issue for you - either way.
 Impaired driving laws in Canada also apply to the use of cannabis so keep that in mind.
 This means driving under the influence of cannabis has the same penalties as driving when impaired by alcohol.
 For more information, read this article on Cannabis use by International Travelers to Canada.
 If you cross at Fort Frances, you can purchase cannabis products here.

 Operating a Boat in Canada